linebender/druid-widget-nursery/README.md

 If you add a new widget, please add its name and a short summary here.

  - A tree widget
+ - A Navigator widget that can display different child widgets/views.

 # Widget Requests